manotien/team-c-project/docs/prd_with_epics.md

 ## 1. Objective

-Enable households or small teams to capture bills/receipts, convert them into tasks, assign members, and notify assignees via LINE or fallback channels.
+Enable households or small teams to capture bills/receipts, convert them into tasks, and notify user via LINE or fallback channels.
 MVP enhanced with LINE login, recurring reminders, profile images, and bill icons.

 ---